COMBINE-lab/pufferfish/README.md

 While existing hash-based indices based on the cdBG (and ccdBG) are very efficient for search, they typically occupy a large amount of space in memory (both during construction and even when built).
 As a result, to make use of such data structures on large reference sequences (e.g., the human genome) or collections of reference sequences (e.g., in a metagenomic context), one typically requires a very large memory machine — if the structures can be built at all.
 Pufferfish implements a new and much more compact data structure for indexing the ccdBG.
 While maintaining very efficient queries, this allows Pufferfish to index reference sequences while reducing the memory requirements considerably (by an order-of-magnitude or more).
 This greatly reduces the memory burden for indexing reference sequences and makes it possible to build hash-based indexes of sequences of size that were not previously feasible.

 **about pufferfish development:**
 Currently, Pufferfish is the software implementing this efficient ccdBG index, and allowing point (i.e., k-mer) queries.
 Pufferfish is under active development, but we want to be as open (and as useful to as many people) as possible early on.
-However, we are also in the process of building higher-level tools (e.g., read mappers and aligners) around this index, so stay tuned!

 **branches:**